duke-darius/duke-dock/README.md

 Contributions are MORE than welcome, be it in the form of PRs with bug fixes/new features/translations.
 I only ask that ease of use is maintained/considered.

-If you would like to make a suggestion for features to add, simply PR
+If you would like to make a suggestion for features to add, simply PR this file :)